 And I don’t really recommend using white vinegar.
 It can work, but is a little harsh, and might not be met well by some taste buds.
 Apple cider vinegar and ume plum vinegar tend to be a little milder and more flavorful.
 But in a pinch, you can try white vinegar or even white wine vinegar.

 I added a touch of miso to the original recipe, as it helps to round out and mellow the flavor.
 It also provides a little of the cheesy umami.
 This is still a very soft “cream cheese” that readily spreads on bagels.
 Feel free to season it with additional herbs and spices for bolder flavor.

 Special Diet Notes: Tofu Cream Cheese Alternative

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, nut-free, vegan, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, nut-free, vegan, plant-based, vegetarian, and keto friendly.

-- 2 to 3 tablespoons lemon juice or 1 to 2 tablespoons vinegar (ume plum or apple cider vinegar preferred), to taste (see notes in post above)
+- 1 to 2 tablespoons lemon juice OR ½ to 1 tablespoon ume plum or apple cider vinegar OR a combination of lemon and vinegar, to taste (see notes in post above)